 Even better, learn the language of your pet!
 We covered this in another article, so we highly recommend checking that out.
 Pay special attention to the tortoise nose boop.
 That’s some next level adorableness right there.

 We can tell you all day what to do specifically to help ensure your tortoise has a long and happy life.
 However, it’s up to you to truly understand their needs.
-Educate yourself not just on basic tortoise or turtle care, but the specific things your species needs.
-Every species wants and needs different things, so the more you know about yours, the better.
+Educate yourself not just on basic tortoise or turtle care, but the specific things your tortoise species needs.
+Every different tortoise species also wants and needs different things, so the more you know about yours, the better.

 What can decrease a turtle or tortoise lifespan?